AugustusGreenwood/AugustusGreenwood/README.md

-Current researcher at Washington University in St. Louis in the Setton lab
+Current masters student at Washington University in St. Louis in the Setton lab